Colorectal cancer: Recommendations

-In the United States, screening is typically recommended between ages 50 to 75 years.
+In the United States, screening is typically recommended between ages 50 and 75 years.
 The American Cancer Society recommends starting at the age of 45.
 For those between 76 and 85 years old, the decision to screen should be individualized.
 For those at high risk, screenings usually begin at around 40.

 Several screening methods are recommended including stool-based tests every 2 years, sigmoidoscopy every 10 years with fecal immunochemical testing every two years, and colonoscopy every 10 years.
 It is unclear which of these two methods is better.
 Colonoscopy may find more cancers in the first part of the colon, but is associated with greater cost and more complications.
 For people with average risk who have had a high-quality colonoscopy with normal results, the American Gastroenterological Association does not recommend any type of screening in the 10 years following the colonoscopy.
 For people over 75 or those with a life expectancy of less than 10 years, screening is not recommended.
 It takes about 10 years after screening for one out of a 1000 people to benefit.
 The USPSTF list seven potential strategies for screening, with the most important thing being that at least one of these strategies is appropriately used.

 In Canada, among those 50 to 75 years old at normal risk, fecal immunochemical testing or FOBT is recommended every two years or sigmoidoscopy every 10 years.
 Colonoscopy is less preferred.

-Some countries have national colorectal screening programs which offer FOBT screening for all adults within a certain age group, typically starting between ages 50 to 60.
+Some countries have national colorectal screening programs that offer FOBT screening for all adults within a certain age group, typically starting between ages 50 and 60.
 Examples of countries with organised screening include the United Kingdom, Australia, the Netherlands, Hong Kong, and Taiwan.

-The UK Bowel Cancer Screening Programme aims to find warning signs in people aged 60 to 74, by recommending a faecal immunochemical test (FIT) every two years.
+The UK Bowel Cancer Screening Programme aims to find warning signs in people aged 50 to 74, by recommending a faecal immunochemical test (FIT) every two years.
 FIT measures blood in faeces, and people with levels above a certain threshold may have bowel tissue examined for signs of cancer.
 Growths having cancerous potential are removed.